 The pleadings or documents that describe your claims are filed in the Court of Common Pleas and your spouse served at the beginning of the case.
-Your attorney will request information regarding your assets, liabilities, income, number, and age of children, work hours, and whatever else may help move the case along.
+Your attorneys will request information regarding your assets, liabilities, income, number, and age of children, work hours, and whatever else may help move the case along.
 Your spouse will be required to provide the same information.

 The information is necessary to equitably divide marital assets and debts.
 The court will determine what constitutes marital property and separate property, working as fairly as possible to equitably divide homes, vehicles, other large purchases, financial obligations, and child care.